Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 output_eval.png  packmsg.pb.bin  pgarbled.pb.bin
 ```

-> We can check that it match both the inputed message  and the random one time code (securely embedded in the circuit) to be validated: `81` in this example.
+> We can check that it matches both the inputted message  and the random one time code (securely embedded in the circuit) to be validated: `81` in this example.

 --------

-> remark: this specific garbled circuit evaluator does not reflect the look and feel of the final version that will be use on mobile ( and delivered with the next M3 milestone).
+> remark: this specific garbled circuit evaluator does not reflect the look and feel of the final version that will be use on mobile (and delivered with the next M3 milestone).
-As the purpose of the demo is only to demomstrate a part of the Transaction validation protocol, this circuit resolution is minimal and does not manage the generation of the random visual crytography frames.
+As the purpose of the demo is only to demonstrate a part of the Transaction validation protocol, this circuit resolution is minimal and does not manage the generation of the random visual cryptography frames.

 if you want to check what the final version look like use the following link: [Transaction validation screen simulations](https://www.interstellar.gg/simulation)